DevOps-MBSE/AaC/docs/docs/vscode_extension/index.md

 by clicking the "Install" button.

-![Install the AaC Extension](/assets/images/vscode_extension/install-aac-extension.png)
+![Install the AaC Extension](/assets/images/vscode_extension/install-aac-extension.png) The AaC VSCode Extension can be found in the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Arch-as-Code.aac) and the [OpenVSX registry](https://open-vsx.org/extension/Arch-as-Code/aac).
 ## Extension Settings

 There are a few settings available to users of the AaC VSCode extension to